maxvfischer/DIY-CNC-machine/README.md

 ### Install CNC software on Arduino Uno

 The software used in this project to control the CNC machine is called `grbl`.
 It's an open source and high performance g-code-parser and CNC milling controller that can run on a straight Arduino.
+To be able to install the software on the Arduino, you will need a computer.

 #### Install Arduino Software (IDE)
-To be able to install `grbl` on the Arduino, the `Arduino Software (IDE)` was first installed.
+To be able to install `grbl` on the Arduino, the `Arduino Software (IDE)` needs to be installed on your computer.
 This program is used to upload code to the Arduino.
 Download the program from this website and follow the instructions:

 [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)